ojje/jquery.placeholder.js/README.md

 jquery.placeholder.js
 =====================

-Jquery placeholder plugin to make it possible to have a default text description in a textfield and remove/add default text on focus/blur.
+Jquery placeholder plugin to fix support for the placeholder attribute on input text elements for old browsers like Internet Explorer 8-9.

 ### Html example
 ```html